Posted on 7 December 2025

 1- Start in the BUSINESS INCOME section

-Enter your total gross receipts or sales at the tax expenses spreadsheet template, followed by the cost of goods sold and all business expenses.
+Enter your total gross receipts or sales in the Business Income section, followed by the cost of goods sold and all business expenses.
 Once these figures are entered, the spreadsheet calculates Net Business Profit (A).

 2- Proceed to the ADJUSTMENTS & AGI section